 Types Of Cravats

-Gentleman’s accessories such as pocket squares, man bags and the cravat have resurfaced over the last few years as men have become more interested in expressing an individual and more creative sense of style.
-The demand for male accessories is increasing and brands such as Cravat Club, who use a phrases such as “Cravat Comeback” have tapped into the need for exquisite, delicate cravats that are addressed to gentlemen who want to alternate their casual and semi-casual appearances.
-Cravat Club will be supplying jacquard woven silk pocket squares from May, so watch that space!
+Gentleman’s accessories such as pocket squares, man bags, and the cravat have resurfaced over the last few years as men have become more interested in expressing an individual and more creative sense of style.
+The demand for male accessories is increasing and brands such as Cravat Club, which use phrases such as “Cravat Comeback” have tapped into the need for exquisite, delicate cravats that are addressed to gentlemen who want to alternate their casual and semi-casual appearances.

 British and Aristocratic Cravat

 But the resurgence of the typically British and aristocratic cravat isn’t just the name of a brand, it’s a fact.

 Long charming pea coats or sleek biker leather jackets were worn with jeans or tailored pants dressed up by adding colourful cravats to their outfit.
 Choose the pattern and fabric that blends best with your everyday wardrobe and opt for this stylish and sophisticated statement piece to take your outfits to the next level.

 It’s winter so teaming your cravat with tweed blazers can be worn inside whilst working from home.